The subject of this blog is the capacity of the Controlock® magnet and the external influencing factors.

 As a general rule, both switchable permanent magnet and electro-permanent magnet have 100 kilograms of breakout force per kilogram of their own weight.
 In other words, the load capacity of 1 kilogram of a magnet is 100 kilograms maximum under ideal circumstances.

 Please note that, depending on the design of the magnet, the force can be higher (Neo 150: 2.8 kgs and 450 kgf breakaway force = 161 kgf/kg, scaffolding anchor: 2400 kgf at 18 kg weight = 133 kgf/kg) or lower for other types of magnets.

 Size of the contact surface

-The pole surface of the magnet must, of course, be fully covered and with thinner materials, in particular.
-And there must be sufficient steel surface around the magnet to generate the required force.
+Of course, the pole surface of the magnet must be fully covered and with thinner materials, in particular.
+And there must be a sufficient steel surface around the magnet to generate the required force.

 To clarify, in order to place the Controlock® magnet in the right place, you must consider the following rule